aykhan019/KhanDictionary/README.md

-# KhanDictionary
+# Khan Dictionary

-KhanDictionary is a React-based web application that allows users to create and manage custom dictionaries.
+Khan Dictionary is a React-based web application that allows users to create and manage custom dictionaries.
 Users can input words, define them, and organize their personal vocabulary lists.

 ## Features